leni1/developer-skills/README.md

 ## How to contribute

-I'd like to add good resources to get started with the various technologies on this list.
+I'd like to add good resources to get started with the various technologies on the lists contained in the various `*.md` files.
 Will add them as time goes on, but feel free to open an issue suggesting a resource or a pull request and I'll be happy to review and merge.